discordplace/lantern/README.md

 # Logtail Source Token (for logging, not needed for local development)
 LOGTAIL_SOURCE_TOKEN=your_logtail_source_token
 ```

+> [!NOTE]
+> - `KV_TOKEN_ENCRYPTION_SECRET` should be a 256-bit encryption secret that you generate.
+You can use a tool like [this](https://asecuritysite.com/encryption/plain).
+This secret is used to encrypt the KV storage token.
+So make sure to keep it secure.

 5. Fill these configuration values in the `config.toml` file with your own values: